jsalexan/congenial-journey/README.md

 ## Description

 This is a work day scheduler, created using JavaScript, jquery, Bootstrap, Moment, fontawesome, HTML, and CSS.
-The following requirements for its design were as follows:

-## Acceptance Criteria

-    1. When the user opens the planner, the current day is displayed at the top of the calendar.

-    2. When the user scrolls down, they are presented with timeblocks for standard business hours.

-    3. When the user views the timeblocks for that day, each timeblock is color coded to indicate whether it is in the past, present, or future.

-    4. When the user clicks into a timeblock, they can enter an event.

-    5. When the user clicks the save button for that timeblock, the text for that event is saved in local storage.

-    6. When the user refreshes the page, the saved events persist.
+The fields change styling according to the time of day and your schedule items are saved to local storage.

-By meeting these goals, this scheduler demonstrates the use of several new techniques, most prominently Moment, Bootstrap, and Jquery, and the code is easy to read and understand.
+This app demonstrates the use of several new techniques, most prominently Moment, Bootstrap, and Jquery, and the code is easy to read and understand.

-I admit I spent the vast majority of my time on this project attempting to find a clean way to create the timeblocks using Jquery, but I struggled to find a way to add the different hours and IDs to those divs.
-Ultimately, my tutor advised me that it wasn't a requirement of the challenge, so I moved on.
-I still think it was useful as a research study.
-I tried dozens of methods and very nearly succeeded.
-I have left some of the code commented out in case anyone is interested.
-I'm looking forward to learning more about that.

 The remainder of the code was fairly straight forward.
 I did a fair amount of tinkering trying to get the look just right.
 I was delighted that the local storage worked so beautifully as I had struggled with that on the last challenge.
 Growth!
 <br>